Microsoft Power BI: Key components

-A Power Query implementation in the cloud that can be used for data transformations to make a common Power BI Semantic Model, which can then can be made available for report developers through Microsoft's Common Data Service.
+A Power Query implementation in the cloud that can be used for data transformations to make a common Power BI Semantic Model, which can then be made available for report developers through Microsoft's Common Data Service.
 For example, it can be used as an alternative to doing transformations in SSAS and may ensure that several report developers use data that has been transformed similarly.